Mausolus: Death

 Mausolus died shortly after the failed assassination attempt at Labraunda.
 Diodorus Siculus tells us that he died in 353/2 BCE.
 Modern consensus agrees with this date, in part because Mausolus was known to have participated in the Social War (357–355 BCE), but had died by the time Demosthenes wrote his speech On the Liberty of the Rhodians (351 BCE).
-Pliny the Elder incorrectly claimed that Mausolus died in 351 BCE, which is when his sister and wife Artemisia passed away.
+Pliny the Elder incorrectly claimed that Mausolus died in 351 BCE, which is when his sister and wife Artemisia died.
 It is unknown what he died of.

 When Mausolus died, his remains were interred in the Mausoleum at Halicarnassus, which he and Artemisia had been building while they were still alive.
 It is likely that the Mausoleum functioned as a heroön and that Mausolus received cult worship after his death.
 Archaeological evidence suggests that worship of Mausolus continued until approximately the mid-2nd century BCE.

-Artemisia threw a lavish funeral for Mausolus, including games and ceremonies, in which many distinguished Greeks participated.
-Many of were students of Isocrates who themselves were from Greek cities within the Hecatomnid sphere of influence.
+Artemisia threw a lavish funeral for Mausolus, including games and ceremonies, in which many distinguished Greeks participated, many of whom were students of Isocrates from Greek cities within the Hecatomnid sphere of influence.
 Theopompus of Chios won the prose competition, defeating Isocrates.
 This may have been Isocrates of Apollonia, rather than the more famous Isocrates of Athens, who would have been very old at the time.
 Theodectes of Phaselis won the verse competition with a tragic play entitled Mausolus.
 This coming together of famous and influential Greeks at Halicarnassus on the occasion of Mausolus' death, overseen by Artemisia, may be why she became so renowned for her grief in later tradition.

 Mausolus and Artemisia had no children.
 After he died, his sister-wife Artemisia ruled alone for a short period before she herself died (353–351 BCE).
 She was then succeeded by her brother and sister Idrieus and Ada, who were themselves married.
 There is no evidence that Artemisia was ever formally a satrap of the Achaemenid Empire, rather than just a local dynast.
 Only the men of the Hekatomnid family were ever referred to as satraps, as far as we know.
 So, although Artemisia succeeded Mausolus in real terms, his successor to the office of satrap was probably his brother Idrieus.

 Centuries after the death of Mausolus, Lucian of Samosata wrote a dialogue between the deceased satrap and the philosopher Diogenes the Cynic, conversing in the afterlife.
 Although Mausolus ruled widely as satrap, was rich in his lifetime, and left behind a magnificent tomb in Halicarnassus, Diogenes taunts him, as they both have nothing after their deaths.